Danish0605/data-portfolio-danish/Mobile-Recharge-Plan-Analysis/README.md

 ## 💡 Sample Insights

-- The ₹399 Jio plan had the highest usage, favored by over 20 customers
+- The ₹239 Jio plan had the highest usage, favored by over 10 customers
-- Spending tiers revealed 6 high spenders with transactions above ₹1000
+- Spending tiers revealed 1 high spender with transactions above ₹1000
 - Airtel’s ₹299 plan saw consistent usage across multiple regions
-- Inactivity detected for 4 customers with no recharge in the last 30 days
+- Inactivity detected for 10 customers with no recharge in the last 20 days

 📍 Built for data analyst portfolio · Powered by SQL Server · Bengaluru